Monday, October 20, 2014

-The Camaro will be on sale some time next year, but don't expect any spoilers until at least the North American International Auto Show, and GM says maybe not even then.
+The Camaro will be on sale sometime next year but don't expect any spoilers until at least the North American International Auto Show, and GM says maybe not even then.
 Motor Trend has produced some spy pictures that showed what could be the 2016 Camaro all wrapped up, but they admitted they were not sure if they were on the right track.

 The ATS chassis was designed to help the car compete with the BMW 3-Series.
-Out of all of GM's chassis, the ATS coupe's chassis is the closet fit to the Camaro.
-It is shorter in length, narrower and weighs less than the current Camaro chassis.
+Out of all of GM's chassis, the ATS coupe's chassis is the closest fit to the Camaro.
+It is shorter in length, narrower, and weighs less than the current Camaro chassis.
 Chevy says it could help bring a little more of a European sports car feel when comes to the type of ride it will produce.
 But I'm not sure if that is a huge selling point for American sports car lovers.

-The ATS already offers a four-cylinder turbo motor, and Chevy has confirmed that it is possibly to see one in the Camaro as an option for 2016.
+The ATS already offers a four-cylinder turbo motor, and Chevy has confirmed that it is possible to see one in the Camaro as an option for 2016.
 Mustang, Camaros long time rival, already offers one, and since it would take no extra engineering to put a four-cylinder turbo in the Camaro to compete with Mustang, not to mention the European cars, I'd say the possibility is very real.

 Friday, October 17, 2014

 Out of all the years the C3's were produced, it's usually the '68 and '69 L88 big-block Corvettes that tend to grab the attention of the muscle car enthusiast with big pocket books.
 Maybe that's because some of those enthusiast don't know what they're missing in the 1970-72 ZR-1's.